-DOMESTIC MARKET HIGHLIGHTS - The market on frozen 8-16 lb. hens and 16-24 lb. toms is steady with a firm undertone.
-Demand on frozen Grade A 8-16 lb. hens and 16-24 lb. toms is light to moderate.
+DOMESTIC MARKET HIGHLIGHTS - The market on frozen 8-16 lb. hens and 16-24 lb. toms is steady with a steady to firm undertone.
+Frozen Grade A 8-16 lb. hens and 16-24 lb. toms demand is light to moderate.
 Offerings short to light.
 Frozen basted equivalent 8-16 lb. hens offered at 106.00-118 and 16-24 lb. toms 106.00-119 cents FOB for current deliveries.
 No trading reported.

-The market on tom breast meat and destrapped tenderloins is steady to firm.
+The market on tom breast meat on tom breast is steady to firm with frozen strongest.
+The destrapped tenderloin market is steady to firm.
 Demand moderate to good.
-Offerings short to light.
-The market on white trims is steady with a firm undertone.
+Offerings light at best.
+The market on white trims is steady to firm, mostly steady.
 Demand moderate to good.
 Offerings short to light.
 Further processed demand mostly moderate.
-The consumer sized breast market is steady to firm.
-Demand and offerings light.
+The consumer sized breast market is steady with a firm undertone.
+Demand light and offerings light.
 Institutional sized breast markets are steady to firm.
 Demand light to moderate.
 Offerings light.
 The hen and tom bulk parts markets are steady to firm.
 Demand moderate to good.
-Offerings short to light.
+Offerings short to light with some finding product not as tight as previous weeks.
 The thigh meat market is steady to firm.
 Demand moderate to good.
 Offerings short to light.
-Hearts, livers and gizzards steady.
+Hearts, livers and defatted gizzards at least steady.
 Demand light to moderate.
 Offerings light.
 Mechanically separated turkey is steady to firm.
 Demand moderate to good.
 Offerings short to light.
-Trading slow to moderate centering on tom breast meat.
+Trading slow.